1. Home

 Our recommendations are the same items we trust and prescribe to patients.
 When you buy through links like this on our site, we may earn an affiliate commission to support new content.

 Your doctor may also prescribe pain medication to address persistent pain and discomfort.
 Similarly, nonsteroidal anti-inflammatory medications (NSAIDs) can help to reduce inflammation and swelling.
-Many topical creams and patches are available over the counter to help manage pain or swelling, as well as rest and physical therapy.

 While mild cases of golfer’s wrist respond well to these options, stubborn cases may benefit from injection therapy.
 Steroid or cortisone injections can effectively reduce joint inflammation for a variable time.
-For some golfers, injections can help increase tolerance while regaining confidence during sports and daily activities.

 Prevention Tips for Preventing Golf Injuries

 As with many repetitive stress or overuse injuries, taking precautions can help prevent golfer’s wrist from developing in the first place.
-Here are some quick tips to keep your wrist pain-free.
-(4)
+Here are some quick tips to keep your wrist pain-free.4

 • Perform a warmup routine for your wrist and elbow before participating in sports or exercise.